Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 If you're using Google Analytics with a cookie banner: your US data transfers are covered by the DPF (for now), but you need valid cookie consent under ekomloven § 3-15.
 That means equal-prominence accept and reject buttons, no pre-loaded cookies, granular purpose selection, and easy withdrawal.
 Datatilsynet's April 2025 guidance is explicit.
 The June 2025 tracking pixel action shows they're enforcing it.

 If your cookie banner isn't compliant: you're in the 86%.
 Only 11% of Norwegian banners are minimally compliant.
 Both Datatilsynet and Nkom can sanction.
 The NHI dark pattern case (blue accept, invisible reject) shows that design choices are enforcement targets.
+If you're unsure whether your banner meets the standard, our cookie banner decision flowchart walks through the compliance requirements step by step, and a free scan of your site shows which trackers fire before consent.

 Frequently asked questions